Vivado Shift Bug

 unsigned int b = 0x1194D7FF; int a[6] = {1, 1, 1, 1, 1, 1}; int result() { for (int c = 0; c < 2; c++) b = b >> a[c]; return b; }

-, but the result returned by GCC (and subsequently confirmed manually to be the correct one) is 0x046535FF
+The program repeatedly shifts a large integer value b right by the values stored in array a.
+Vivado HLS returns 0x006535FF, but the result returned by GCC (and subsequently confirmed manually to be the correct one) is 0x046535FF.

 We then have to generate a main function to provide the golden output.
-We first write the following driver into ./bug_driver.c
+We first write the following driver into ./bug_driver.c which contains the main function that generates the checksum.

 ./bug_driver.c